raycast/extensions/extensions/obsidian/README.md

 - hide YAML frontmatter in "Quick Look" and copy/paste
 - hide wikilinks in "Quick Look" and copy/paste
 - hide LaTeX in "Quick Look" and copy/paste
-- prefix for append action
+- templates for append actions
 - show note content in detail view
 - show metadata about note in detail view
 - enable content search